jlvdb/yet_another_wizz_cli/README.rst

 - docs: https://yet-another-wizz.readthedocs.io/

+Refer especially to the sections `User guide / Usage examples` and `User guide / Command line tools`.

 ..
 Note::
     When using this code in published work, please cite *van den Busch et al. (2020), A&A 642, A200*